yuzhimanhua/yuzhimanhua.github.io/index.md

 ## Invited Talks
 **Assisting Scientific Research with Structure-Aware Large Language Models [[slides](talks/20250411.pdf)]**
-April 2025, invited talk at the University of Kansas.
+April 2025, Invited Talk at the University of Kansas.

 **Graph-Enhanced Scientific Text Mining [[slides](talks/20240515.pdf)]**
+August 2025, ACM SIGKDD Dissertation Award talk at KDD 2025.
-December 2024, invited talk at the LoG 2024 Seattle Meetup.
+December 2024, Invited Talk at the LoG 2024 Seattle Meetup.
-November 2024, guest lecture (CSE 427) at the University of Washington.
+November 2024, Guest Lecture (CSE 427) at the University of Washington.
-May 2024, guest lecture (STAT 359) at Northwestern University.
+May 2024, Guest Lecture (STAT 359) at Northwestern University.
-March 2024, keynote at the Machine Learning on Graphs (MLoG) Workshop at WSDM 2024.
+March 2024, Keynote at the Machine Learning on Graphs (MLoG) Workshop at WSDM 2024.

 ## Professional Services
 **Conference Senior Area Chair**